sleede/fab-manager/doc/environment.md

 Used by the authentication system to generate random tokens, eg. for resetting passwords.
 Used by Rails to verify the integrity of signed cookies.
 You can generate such a random key by running `rails secret`.
-<a name="FABLAB_WITHOUT_WALLET"></a>

-    FABLAB_WITHOUT_WALLET

-If set to 'true', the wallet will be disabled.
-This is useful if you won't use wallet system.
 <a name="DELIVERY_METHOD"></a>

     DELIVERY_METHOD